dabeaz/curio/README.rst

 Additional Resources
 --------------------

-* `Trio <https://github.com/python-trio/trio/>`_ A different I/O library that's been inspired by Curio and shares many of its overarching ideas.
+* `Trio <https://github.com/python-trio/trio/>`_ A different I/O library that was initially inspired by Curio.

 * `Some thoughts on asynchronous API design in a post-async/await world <https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/>`_, by Nathaniel Smith.